MaximRicardo/tremor/README.md

 ## Using a Custom Rendering and Input Backend

-Swapping out Raylib for any other graphics library as a backend only requires 2
+Swapping out Raylib for any other graphics and input library as a backend only requires two things:
-things:
 *   An implementation of the Screen class in src/screen/screen.hpp.
 *   An implementation of the functions in the Input namespace in src/input/input.hpp